 We develop a capital plan and conduct routine capital management activities in compliance with internal limits and operating targets that are established for each regulatory capital ratio.
 These limits and targets are intended to meet both regulatory and market expectations, while also ensuring an efficient return to shareholders.
-We set these internal limits and targets to comply with the U.S. Basel III minimums, which include the capital conservation buffer of 2.5% for each risk-weighted capital ratio.
-Please refer to the related discussion in the "Capital Conservation Buffer" section of this report.
-The process to establish internal limits and targets also considers internally defined buffers for stress uncertainty and other strategic considerations, which are calibrated annually.
+We set these internal limits and targets to comply with the U.S. Basel III minimums, which include the of CCB 2.5% for each risk-weighted capital ratio.
+Effective October 1, 2020, the static CCB of 2.5% was replaced by a dynamic Stress Capital Buffer ("SCB") requirement based on each CCAR firm's results under the supervisory stress test.
+Please refer to the related discussion in the "Capital Conservation Buffer and Stress Capital Buffer" section of this report.